HarirFahem/HomeWork4/README.md

 <a name="ItemBasedModel"></a>

-In the Item Based Model, we will start with the connections made for this app:
+In the Item Based Model, We wrote the code for the graphical and set of actions , now we will write a set of basic functionality. we will start with the connections made for our application:

-1.we added a dialog, it prompts the user to enter the task, the date..
-For this, we have created this following Ui:
+1.we add the function for the newTask action,we created a Dialog for the user to add tasks, for that, first we created a Form Class, we use the designer and we obtain the form of AddNew, in addition we added some methods to get the content of our line Edit, checkBox, comboBox and the Date Edit.
+Here is the Form of Add new task:

 ![Image](/dialogui.png)

-first we add those lines to the header file of the dialog class to !!!!!!!!!!!!!!!!!!!!!
+first we add those lines to the header file of the dialog class :
 ```javascript
 class Dialog1 : public QDialog
 {